TymoteuszGach/go-testing/README.md

 **Requirements:**

 Create an app that reads a JSON message containing two numbers from NATS Streaming, calculates Greatest Common Factor and saves the result to MongoDB.
 Additionally add a REST endpoint to expose the list of all calculated results.

 Problems:

-- how to test gcf algorithm? (why save to database?)
+- why do rest handler and request processor care about the database?